mtctx/MCSS/README.md

 # Minecraft Server Setup
+**UNMAINTAINED**: This project should still work, but currently its unmaintained.

 A command-line tool to simplify the setup of a Minecraft Server.
 This tool helps you download the server software, configure basic settings, and generate the necessary startup scripts.